 - Select an option to Compare Files, Compare Codes or Compare Cases.

 - Choose the two items you want to compare.

-- A file, code or case in List View first and then click Comparison Diagram and select Compare Selected Item With.
+NOTE Alternatively, you can also select a file, code or case in List View first and then click Comparison Diagram and select Compare With.